Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 Do I need a 4×4 in Costa Rica?

-In the past, You might have needed a 4×4 to drive in Costa Rica.
+In the past, you might have needed a 4×4 to drive in Costa Rica.
 However, nowadays, if you follow the main roads, you no longer need a 4×4.
 However, to avoid any pothole damage, we recommend renting a car with some clearance from the ground.

 Renting a 4×4 can be helpful in the rainy season when unpaved roads can get very muddy, especially if you’re planning to travel to more remote areas.